 |Great Horned Owl (Bubo virginianus)|

-We found these two Great Horned Owls roosting during the day near the Pixaim River.
+We found the two Great Horned Owls in photos 1 to 3 roosting during the day near the Pixaim River.
 I believe that the 2nd and 3rd photos are of a juvenile.
 Young Great Horned Owls will be looked after by their parents for up to 8 months after hatching.

 They are the largest South American Owl, weighing about 1 kilo and about the size of a Crested Caracara (Polyborus plancus) although they give the impression of being much bigger.